Loading Events

 The Tucson Bass Jam is an ASTA-sponsored clinic for beginning, intermediate, and advanced double bass students, music educators, and community bass players of any age from Southern Arizona.
 Attendees will participate in workshops, rehearse as a bass orchestra, and give an informal performance at the end of the day.

-As part of the 2023 Bass Jam, we will be introducing elements designed for the classroom teacher in mind.
+As part of the 2026 Bass Jam, we will create a program designed for the classroom teacher in mind.
 Dr. Kelsey Nussbaum will facilitate breakout sessions for non-bass playing orchestra teachers to learn how to better support and differentiate for their bass students while also gaining hands-on bass practice.
 Please bring an instrument from your school to use during the Tucson Bass Jam.
-If you have questions about the teacher workshop element, please reach out to Kelsey Nussbaum at [email protected].
+If you have questions about the teacher workshop element, please reach out to Kelsey Nussbaum at knuss@arizona.edu.

 Registration and Fees

 The registration fee per student for the Tucson Bass Jam is $10.
 Students will need to bring their own instruments, bows, and endpin stopper.
 Parents, teachers, or other chaperones may accompany their students to Tucson Bass Jam free of charge.
 We request that any student 13 or under be accompanied by a parent, guardian, or adult chaperone during the event.
-Fee waivers are available, contact Philip Alejo for more information.
+Fee waivers are available: please contact Dr. Alejo at palejo@arizona.edu for more information.

 Registration: Participants should visit and register on the AZ-ASTA website.
 Registration on the day of the event will be possible, but not recommended.